top of page

 IMG-20230126-WA0007.jpg

-Monitoring of juvenile individuals transplanted to deeper areas adjacent to the main sand bar of the Alfacs Bay (Ebro Delta, Spain) is being conducted monthly.
+Monitoring of juvenile and resistant individuals transplanted to deeper areas adjacent to the main sand bar of the Alfacs Bay (Ebro Delta, Spain) is being conducted monthly.
 At each sampling time, the survival and growth of individuals and the physicochemical variables of the area are being recorded.
 For salinity and temperature, which are likely to be the most determinant variables influencing the dispersal of the Haplosporidian parasite, recording is conducted in continuum using a Hobo data logger.

 Implementation of sedimentation fances in Alfacs Bay (Ebro Delta, Spain)